redeslab/docs/docs/ubuntu.md

 $ netstat -nlp| grep HOP
 ```

-> Check Pirate Dapp to buy data from BitVPN_Ubuntu pool and enjoy the free network.
+> Check Pirate Dapp to buy data from this pool and enjoy the free network.